Jor-D-Pabon/COVID-DATA-EXPLORATION-/README.md

 GROUP BY location, population
 ORDER BY Percent_of_Population_Infected DESC

-###### Comments: In order to find the Highest Infection rate I aggrigated the function
-where we can have the MAX total of cases representing the Infection count.
-To Keep the Table organized before a Query, its best to use the GROUP BY on location and population.
+####### Comments: In order to find the Highest Infection rate I aggrigated the functionwhere we can have the MAX total of cases representing the Infection count.
+To Keep the table organized before a Query, its best to use the GROUP BY on location and population.
 To find Which location has the Highest Infection rate in comparison to population.
 DESC is used in the ORDER BY clause to see the the highest percent of population infected within the location.

 ##### 3B.
 Which countries has the highest death count?